robkaandorp/drone-portainer/README.md

 }
 ```

 If you are using portainer without swarm, set the standalone option to `true`.
+By default, drone is using the swarm version.